WEGL

-WEGL 91.1 FM (91.1 FM) is a Class A, non-commercial, FM, College radio station located on the campus of Auburn University in Auburn, Alabama.
-The station's programming is broadcast at 1,800 watts from a tower situated on Auburn University's campus.
+WEGL 91.1 FM (91.1 FM) is a Class A, non-commercial, student-run college radio station owned by Auburn University in Auburn, Alabama.
+The station broadcasts at 1,800 watts from a tower located on the university's campus.

 WEGL's broadcast listening area includes the Alabama counties of Lee, Chambers, Macon, Russell, Tallapoosa, and Muscogee County, Georgia.
-WEGL streams its broadcasts over the internet through its website.
+The station also streams over the internet through its website.

 The bulk of funding for the operation of WEGL 91 is allocated by Auburn University's Student Government Association and comes directly from Auburn's students' Student Activity Fees.

-WEGL's all-volunteer DJ staff includes various members of the Auburn University student, faculty, and staff populations.
+WEGL's all-volunteer DJ staff includes members of the Auburn University student, faculty, and staff populations.

 History

 WEGL was not the first radio station at Auburn University.
 In 1922, WMAV began broadcasting from Broun Hall with a 1,500-watt homemade transmitter.
-It became part of the University’s Extension Service and received a new name, WAPI (for the school’s name at the time: Alabama Polytechnic Institute.)
+It became part of the university's Extension Service and received a new name, WAPI (for the school's name at the time: Alabama Polytechnic Institute.)
 WAPI was later moved to Birmingham, Alabama.

 On June 1, 1970, the Board of Trustees authorized then-University President Harry Philpott to submit an application, on behalf of the Board of Trustees, to the Federal Communications Commission (FCC) for a permit to construct and operate an FM radio station.
 The Student Government Association then funded the operation of the station.